Nupurgopali/Brain-tumor-classification-using-CNN/README.md

 # Brain-tumour-classification-using-CNN
-I have made a CNN model to classify whether the MRI scan has tumor or not.
+I have made a CNN model to classify whether the MRI brain scan has tumor or not.
 <h1>AIM</h1>
 <p>The main aim of this project is to use CNN model and then classify whether a particular MRI scan has tumor or not.</p>
 <p>Since tumor is very to be seen via naked eyes.I thought building and training a CNN model would be an easy solution to identify